HolySpecs/Automating-Finance/README.md

 - if you do want to paste in the python terminal, do control + shift + v
 - if you press control + c , you will force the script to end
 - make sure you have no other files ending in .crdownload in you download location
-- as of right now, microstrategy is not ready for use